 After considering all of the evidence introduced, as well as arguments by the parties, the ALJ denied Respondent's appeal.
 The ALJ held that the relevant inquiry is regarding Respondent's "relationship with the City, not RGS, because the City is a CalPERS employer but RGS is not."
 The ALJ applied the common law control test and found that "persuasive evidence overwhelmingly established that the City had and exercised that right to control."
-The ALJ noted that Respondent City could have terminated Respondent at any time by terminating the RGS Contract.
+The ALJ noted that Respondent City could terminated Respondent at any time by terminating the RGS Contract.
 While Respondent did not perform all of the duties of a Community Development Director, he did not need to because he was only performing the job on a part-time basis.

-In the Proposed Decision, the ALJ concluded that Respondent City's "contract with RGS was a subterfuge to hide the fact that Mr. Breeze worked as a common law employee without reinstatement..."
-The ALJ found that Respondent's employment from July 28 through November 6, 2014, "violated the PERL's and the PEPRA's post-retirement employment rules..."
+In the Proposed Decision, the ALJ concluded that Respondent City's "contract with RGS was a subterfuge to hide the fact that Mr. Dowswell worked as a common law employee of the City from April 28 through July 1, 2015, without reinstatement..."
+The ALJ found that Respondent's employment from April 28 through June 30, 2015, "violated the PERL's and the PEPRA's post-retirement employment rules..."